Best Accredited Online Law Schools

 Graduation Rate: 74%

 Rowan University is a public, postsecondary educational institution located in Glassboro, New Jersey, operating as one of the top research institutions in the state.
-Niche.com gives it an overall grade rating of ‘B’ for its comprehensive academic programs and groundbreaking research endeavors.
-The U.S. News and World Report places it at #166 among national universities, as well as at #120 among the best value schools in the nation.
+The U.S. News and World Report places it at #187 among national universities, as well as at #128 among the best value schools in the nation.

 Rowan offers several online and hybrid programs.
 For students pursuing degrees in law, Rowan’s online bachelor of arts in law and justice includes a comprehensive curriculum that focuses on students’ learning about the criminal justice system and its operation.
 It equips students with an understanding of law enforcement, court services, corrections, and human services.
 Ultimately, the virtual courses set students on a path to obtain graduate degrees and professional studies in this particular field in as little as 120 total credit hours.
-Rowan University is committed to affording its students an accessible and convenient path to success, equipping them with skills necessary to develop a strong sense of professionalism and dedication in the field of law.
+Rowan University is committed to affording its students an accessible and convenient path to success, equipping them with the skills necessary to develop a strong sense of professionalism and dedication in the field of law.